-A couple of weeks ago, we wrote a post called “Price Setting vs Price Getting.”
+A while back, we wrote a post called “Price Setting vs Price Getting.”
 In that post, we laid out the concept of the two dimensions of pricing, and how both are integral to effective pricing and overall bank performance.
 What we didn’t cover, though, is what exactly Price Getting entails.
 So, what is it, and how do banks get better at it?

 The first step is the proper alignment of our pricing with the bank’s overall strategy.
 This is basic stuff, but we often see a huge disconnect between marketing and reality.
 In other words, we try to price like the Ritz but our customer base and our service levels are more like Motel 6.
 Or vice versa, as a miss either way is a problem.

 Communicating is really about the tools we use to translate pricing from the back of the bank to the front.
 These range from the old-fashioned printed rate sheet to full-blown enterprise level pricing systems like PrecisionLender.
 Whatever tool you use, your relationship managers need more than just the “sticker price” for each product.

 They also need to know where the line in the sand is for pricing exceptions and customized structures.
 Banks complain about their products being commoditized, but they often become the primary instigators of that mentality by limiting the ability of their RMs to price anything that isn’t predefined on the rate sheet.
 To be truly effective, we need to communicate clear targets and boundaries to our RMs, as well as the relative value of each deal component.
 If the only lever they can move is the rate, expect to see a lot of discounts.